vlingo/xoom-examples/vlingo-kubernetes-cluster/README.md

 See more details about the image in the [Dockerfile](https://github.com/vlingo/vlingo-examples/blob/master/vlingo-kubernetes-cluster/Dockerfile).

 Now, the published Docker image, which holds the vlingo/cluster node, can be referenced in the Kubernetes deployment rules.
-Through the Kubernetes workload objects, there are multiple ways to make it and, in the current project, the choice is [Deployment Controller](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) executing three containers, one for each node, inside the same POD, so they can communicate each other at localhost using different ports.
+Through the Kubernetes workload objects, there are multiple ways to make it and, in the current project, the choice is [Deployment Controller](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) executing three containers, one for each node, inside the same POD.
+Thus, they can communicate each other at localhost using different ports.
 In `vlingo-cluster.yaml`, under `deployment` folder, the container is declared matching the invidual node configuration in `vlingo-cluster.properties`:

 ```
     ...